 If you're a country person who's in the city on a trip, those sounds that are completely foreign (and loud!) to you can keep you up.
 Just as if you're a city person and you're vacationing in the country, the silence can absolutely keep you up too.

-"Use a white noise machine to drown out the noise," certified sleep consultant with Good Night Sleep Site, Julia Walsh, tells Bustle.
+white noise machine to drown out the noise," certified sleep consultant with Good Night Sleep Site, Julia Walsh, tells Bustle.
 "Or turn the radio in the hotel room to a station that is off air."

 White noise is a perfect way to lull yourself to sleep no matter if you're blocking out sound or trying to have a bit of sound.